pac4j/pac4j/documentation/blog/jwks_explained_what_every_developer_should_know.md

 You must always rely on what you actually defined and used for encryption/signature.
 You must never rely on what is provided to you from the outside.

-<div class="text-center highlight-blog">JWKS is a modern format to store/manage keys, but you must never forget the good practices regardless.</div>
+<div class="text-center highlight-blog">JWKS is a modern format to store/manage keys you will really enjoy,<br/>but you must never forget the good practices regardless!</div>